HnsorensSoftware/MacroCompilerBuilder/README.md

 createCompiler
 --------------

-The **createCompiler** macro generates the header file for the compiler, which includes definitions for the tokens, AST node types, and iteration steps.
-This macro groups together several other macros, including tokens, ignoreTokens, node, and iterationStep, among others.
+The **createCompiler** macro generates the header file for the compiler, which includes definitions for the tokens, AST node types, and recurse steps.
+This macro groups together several other macros, including tokens, ignoreTokens, node, and recurseStep, among others.

     #define COMPILER MY_COMPILER